-Updated 3/3/18.
-Winter is here and for many, this includes having dry, itchy skin on the body.
+Updated 2/3/21.
+Winter, for many, includes having dry, itchy skin on the body.
 It’s one thing to have the skin be dry and flaky, but to have an ongoing itch on the arms and legs that is tempting to scratch is really annoying and makes the dry skin condition even worse.
-Why does the skin itch and what can be done to help this?
+Why does the skin itch, and what can be done to help this?

 If you’ve been applying heavy body lotion to resolve this condition, this alone won’t get rid of it.
-In this post, I’ll share my expert tips to repair the dryness and itchiness and provide soothing relief—once and for all.
+In this post, I’ll share my expert tips for repairing dryness and itchiness and providing soothing relief—once and for all.

 Your skin has a moisture barrier made of natural lipids that keep moisture in the skin and irritants out.
 When this barrier is damaged, it creates tiny, invisible cracks in the skin that allow moisture to escape, resulting in the skin being visibly flaky.
 Common reasons for why this can occur are your age, skin thinness, drying soaps, drying shower gels, cold winter air, low humidity environments, and genetics that are linked to a mutation in the filaggrin gene.

 Through these cracks in the skin, irritants like friction from scratchy clothing, heavily perfumed lotions, and overuse of abrasive body salt scrubs can stimulate nerve endings and cause the skin to feel even more sensitive and itchy.
 (Read more about a damaged moisture barrier in the skin.)